 - Compression braces are the most commonly used.
 Like a stretchy sleeve that you pull over your knee, this simple arthritis knee brace helps to distribute pressure on the knee joint.
 It can also relieve pain through pressure and warmth.

 - Wrap-around braces open on one side so that you can adjust them.
-Normally with a back or side of the knee opening for adjusting, they provide support for arthritis knee pain, weakness, buckling.
+Normally with a back or side of the knee opening for adjusting, they provide support for arthritis knee pain, weakness, and buckling.

 - Hinged braces provide rigidity while still allowing for mobility.
 The knee is able to swing forward and back without risk of further damage.
 Helpful for both injuries and arthritis pain, these braces allow you to walk freely.